-UN Women grounded in the vision of equality enshrined in the Charter of the United Nations, works for the elimination of discrimination against women and girls; the empowerment of women; and the achievement of equality between women and men as partners and beneficiaries of development, human rights, humanitarian action and peace and security.
-Placing women's rights at the Centre of all its efforts, UN Women leads and coordinates the United Nations system efforts to ensure that commitments on gender equality and gender mainstreaming translate into action throughout the world.
-It provides strong and coherent leadership in support of Member States' priorities and efforts and builds effective partnerships with civil society and other relevant actors.
+UN Women, grounded in the vision of equality enshrined in the Charter of the United Nations, works for the elimination of discrimination against women and girls; the empowerment of women; and the achievement of equality between women and men as partners and beneficiaries of development, human rights, humanitarian action and peace and security.
+Placing women's rights at the Centre of all its efforts, UN Women supports the coordination of the United Nations system's efforts to ensure that commitments on gender equality and gender mainstreaming translate into action worldwide.
+It provides strong and coherent leadership in support of Member States' priorities and efforts and builds effective partnerships with civil society and relevant stakeholders.